iden3/wasmsnark/README.md

 node ../tools/buildpkey.js -i proving_key.json -o proving_key.bin
 ```

-The result is a JSON object with pi_a, pi_b and pi_c points.
+The result is a JSON object with pi_a, pi_b, pi_c points and protocol groth field.

 You can use the stringified version of this JSON as a proof.json in [snarkjs](https://github.com/iden3/snarkjs)